-The Heads or Tails Mentalism Trick.
-Onto the table you place a sealed envelope and a 10, 20 and 50 pence piece.
+The heads or tails mentalism trick.
+On to the table you place a sealed envelope and a 10, 20 and 50 pence piece.
 The spectator chooses one of the coins and the others are discarded.
 The chosen coin is flipped so it lands heads up or tails up.

 The envelope is opened, turned upside down and a folded piece of paper falls out.
 The spectator opens the folded paper to reveal a prediction.
-You have correctly predicted the not only the chosen coin but whether it would land heads or tails.
+You have correctly predicted not only the chosen coin but whether it would land heads or tails.

 This simple routine introduces two important concepts important to mind reading and mental magic.

 The first is known as magician’s choice and can used in many mentalist effects.
-Although the spectator appears to be getting a free choice, they are choosing exactly the coin you want them to.
+Although the spectator appears to have a free choice, they are choosing exactly the coin you want them to.
 For instance, if you want them to choose the 20p piece, invite them to choose two of the three coins.
 If they choose the 10p and 50p, you ask them to push those to one side, leaving them with the 20p.

-That’s the one we’ll use.”
+If they choose the 10p, ask them to push it to one side and say, “And you are left with the 20p.
+That is the one we’ll use.”
 Then ask them to flip the coin.
-See whether it lands heads or tails and ask them to call it out.
-This is where the envelope comes in and as you’ve probably guessed by now, all is not as it seems.
+See whether it lands tails or heads and ask them to call it out.
+This is where the envelope comes in and as you have probably guessed by now, all is not as it seems.

 You will need two identical brown pay envelopes.
-Take one envelope and trim off about 1mm from the bottom and sides.
+Take one envelope and trim off about 1mm from the bottom and the sides.
 Trim off the flap so you are left with what used to be the front of the envelope: a rectangle of paper just slightly smaller than the envelope.

 Once the flap is in place, hold it there with your thumb and finger, then tip the envelope upside down so the appropriate folded prediction falls out.